gitext-rs/git-stack/docs/comparison.md

   - Nice use of glyphs in visualization
 - `git restack`
   - Fixes when a commit is rewritten but dependents weren't updated

+Cons:
+- Relies on creating an event log via git hooks
+  - Only as reliable as tools calling the hooks (incompatible with `git-revise` and others)
+  - Nothing is documented on how to be compatible with other commit hooks, like [pre-commit](https://pre-commit.com/)

 ## `ghstack`